 - (c) Long-Term Incentive Plan: The intent of the Long-Term Incentive Plan (LTIP) is to align the interests of our executives with those of our stockholders and to drive increasing stockholder value over time.
-The two components to the LTIP are the Long-Term Performance Plan (formerly known as the Mid-Term Incentive Plan) and the Long-Term Equity Incentive Program (currently granted in stock options): - i.
+The two components to the LTIP are the Long-Term Performance Plan and the Long-Term Equity Incentive Program (currently granted in stock options): - i.
 Long-Term Performance Plan A limited number of executives, including the Named Executive Officers, who are in positions to significantly impact the achievement of key corporate objectives and who provide the long-term strategic leadership necessary to accomplish those objectives, participate in the Company's three-year long-term performance plan.
-The program provides for the payments contingent on (1) the achievement of three-year performance goals relating to cumulative sales growth, and (2) McCormick's Total Stockholder Return (TSR) relative to the TSR generated by our Peer Group companies.
-Since the award cycle that began on December 1, 2010, the Committee determined that the portion of the award measuring cumulative sales growth would be paid in the form of stock, but only if the established performance criteria are met.
+The program provides for the payments contingent on the achievement of three-year performance goals relating to (1) cumulative sales growth, and (2) McCormick's Total Stockholder Return (TSR) relative to the TSR generated by our Peer Group companies.
+As it had in recent years, the Committee determined that the portion of the award measuring cumulative sales growth would be paid in the form of stock, but only if the established performance criteria are met.
 The Committee believes that these metrics align the interests of McCormick's executives with the interests of stockholders.
 The other portion, measuring relative TSR, is paid in cash, again only to the extent the established performance criteria are met.
+Cumulative TSR growth relative to the growth generated by the members of our Peer Group was considered an appropriate metric for these cycles because it is a clear and objective measurement of return for our stockholders, and its inclusion as a performance indicator ensures that the interests of plan participants remain aligned with those of our investors.
+Separate performance goals for cumulative sales growth and TSR were established for each cycle.

 We establish our cumulative sales growth and TSR goals to instill in our executive officers an incentive to generate financial growth for McCormick that is competitive with growth rates exhibited by the highest performers among our Peer Group companies.
-This program plays an important role in aligning the compensation of executives with key financial accomplishments (e.g., relative TSR growth and/or cumulative sales growth), all of which the Compensation Committee believes drive stockholder value over the long-term and are therefore important indicators of the performance of our top executives.
-The three-year performance timeframe for this plan complements the annual performance focus provided by the annual incentive program and the longer-term focus provided by stock options.
+This program plays an important role in aligning the compensation of executives with key financial accomplishments, which the Compensation Committee believes drive stockholder value over the long-term and are therefore important indicators of the performance of our top executives.
+The three-year performance timeframe and metrics for this plan complement the annual earnings and profit performance focus provided by the annual incentive program and the longer-term focus provided by stock options.

-Throughout fiscal 2014, there were three active award cycles in this program, one of which ended on November 30, 2014.
+Throughout fiscal 2015, there were three active award cycles in this program, one of which ended on November 30, 2015.
+They are: